seanox/xml-micro-exchange-php/manual/getting-started.md

 identifier.

 __URL:__ [https://seanox.com/xmex!](https://seanox.com/xmex!)
+The here listed datasource contains 65536 storages with max.
+256 kByte per storage.
+The expiration occurs after 15 minutes of inactivity.
-Do not panic when opening the URL in the browser, the service is online and the error status is normal for requests without storage identifier.
+Do not panic when opening the URL in the browser, the service is online and the error status is normal for requests without a storage identifier.

 The storage identifier is 1 - 64 characters long and consists only of numbers, upper/lower case letters and underscore.
 Any character string can be used.